 Pro-tip: House buyers can occasionally find exceptional deals on properties sold through estate sales.

 An estate sale occurs when the owner of a property or an estate passes away without leaving a last will, and their belongings must be liquidated.
-In this scenario, the probate court oversees the sale of the estate.

 Buying a Home from an Estate Sale?
 Talk to an Expert!